singlecla/singlecla/cla.md

 ### Awareness

 I am aware of legal rules, like ["work made for hire"](https://en.wikipedia.org/wiki/Work_for_hire) rules, that can give employers and clients ownership of intellectual property in my work.
 I am also aware that legal agreements I make [can transfer ownership of intellectual property in my work to others](https://en.wikipedia.org/wiki/Assignment_(law)), such as companies I found or sell my work to.
-I am aware that in either case, I may not have the legal right to license my work.
+I am aware that in either case, I may not have the legal rights to license my work.

 ### Permission